Radiation Reaction effects on Coherent Emission in Relativistic Magnetized Shocks

-(3) Amplification of the spectral peaks.
-The density cavity at the shock front, illustrated in Fig. 2(a), is formed by two density peaks (corresponding to two separated electron sheets in 3D-space) and functions as a mode selector for the initial radiation produced by electron cyclotron motion, akin to a resonant cavity in a laser \cite{Plotnikov2019}.
-When the RR effect is included, the multiple coherent gyrations of the electron flow produce additional density peaks, effectively creating multiple cavities.
-This results in the distinct selection and amplification of the peak frequency.
-In this case, without RR effects, the normalized intensity of the spectral peak is approximately $\xi_{peak}/\xi_{B} \sim 0.025$.
-Upon activating RR, this value increases to about $\xi_{peak}/\xi_{B} \sim 0.15$, representing an approximate sixfold enhancement.
+(3) Amplification of spectral peaks.
+The density cavity at the shock front, shown in Fig. 2(a), forms between two density peaks, corresponding to separated electron sheets.
+It acts as a mode selector for initial cyclotron radiation, analogous to a laser resonant cavity \cite{Plotnikov2019}.
+With RR effects, coherent gyrations of the electron flow generate additional density peaks, effectively forming multiple cavities as seen in Fig. 2(b).
+As RR induces a sufficient number of density peaks, the soliton structure at the shock front enhances mode selection and amplifies radiation near the peak frequency, leading to a sharp spectral peak in the radiation spectrum.

-In contrast to the single current pulse in $J_{y}$ generated by one gyration cycle shown in Fig. 3(a), multiple current pulses emerge as the number of coherent cyclotron orbits increases.
-With higher $\gamma_{0}$, the RR effect grows more significant.
-This leads to a progressively shortened gyration period, which in turn produces a greater number of coherent gyrations and consequently more current pulses, as demonstrated in Fig. 3(b) and (c).
-Remarkably, although RR reduces the available electron energy, the radiation emitted by these current pulses coherently superimposes upstream.
-This constructive interference results in a several-fold enhancement of both the radiation intensity $\xi_{B}$ and the energy conversion efficiency $f_{\xi}$, as evidenced in Fig. 3(e) and (f).
-Following previous shock emission studies \cite{Petroff2019,Sironi2021}, we define the $\xi_{B}=\langle\delta B_{z}^{2}\rangle/B_{0}^{2}$, and $f_{\xi}=\xi_{B}\sigma(1+\beta_{\rm{s|d}})/[(1+\sigma)(\beta_{0}+\beta_{\rm{s|d}})]$.
-Meanwhile, the shock velocity is also slightly higher than the no-RR case at later stages, as shown in Fig. 3(a).
+Unlike the single $J_y$ current pulse generated by one gyration cycle shown in Fig. 2(e), multiple current pulses arise as the number of coherent cyclotron orbits rises.
+The increasing of $\gamma_0$ strengths the RR effect, progressively shortening the gyration period and thus yielding more coherent gyrations and additional current pulses, as illustrated in Figs. 2(f)–(g).
+Notably, even though RR depletes electron/positron energy, radiation from the multiple current pulses coherently superposes upstream, creating constructive interference that amplifies the coherent radiation.